The Bankrate promise

 With an IRA, anyone with earned income can get one, and you don’t have to rely on an employer to provide a plan.
 Then you can go to a popular financial institution such as Charles Schwab or Fidelity Investments — or the best brokers for IRA accounts — and set one up in minutes.

-The traditional IRA can allow you to deduct contributions from your taxable income, meaning you won’t pay taxes on them, if your income is below a certain level.
+The traditional IRA allows you to deduct contributions from your taxable income, meaning you won’t pay taxes on them, if your income is below a certain level.
 Contributions and gains can grow tax-deferred for years before having to pay taxes when you withdraw the money during retirement.
-Contributions are limited to $6,000 in 2022, though those age 50 or older can add an additional $1,000.
+Contributions are limited to $6,500 in 2023, though those age 50 or older can add an additional $1,000.

 And there are even a few other benefits for those opening an IRA.